kamitoteles/CMAQ_ADJ_sumpp_material/README.md

 ## Author

-All the tools listed in this repository were developed by Camilo Andrés Moreno.
+All the tools listed in this repository were developed or edited by Camilo Andrés Moreno.
 Contact: cama9709@gmail.com